skrinak/recommendationEngine/Lab2 - Introduction to Object2Vec/README.md

 ## Steps

-1. If you have already completed Steps 1 through 3 from the "Lab 1 - Introduction to Factorization Machines" section of this workshop, please proceed to step 2 here.
+1. If you have already completed Steps 1 through 3 from "Lab 1" of this workshop, please proceed to step 2 here.
 Otherwise, go to [Lab 1 - Introduction to Factorization Machines](../Lab1%20-%20Introduction%20to%20Factorization%20Machines) and complete the 3 steps required to setup SageMaker and your S3 buckets.
 Also, this workshop assumes all SageMaker instances and S3 buckets are in the Frankfurt region: ```eu-central-1```.

 1. Time to run the notebook.
 But, don't just hammer on shift-return: read carefully about the theory, seek to understand, examine and run each cell.
 Then, return to these instructions.